-Learn how to make delicious Sweet Potato Tempura using only three ingredients!
-Tempura is one of the most iconic Japanese dishes and is super easy to make.
+Learn how to make crispy Sweet Potato Tempura using only three ingredients!
+Tempura is one of the most iconic Japanese dishes and is easy to make.
 I'm sure your whole family will love it!

-Japanese sweet potato is a popular vegetable for making tempura—the starchy, sweet, and rich flavor pairs well with the tempura's light yet crispy texture.
+If you love Japanese sweet potatoes, you have to try this tempura!
+The starchy, sweet, and rich flavor pairs well with the tempura's light and crispy texture.

 - This recipe is for you if: